kapicorp/kapitan/docs/external_dependencies.md

 $ kapitan compile --fetch
 ```

 This will download the dependencies and store them at their respective `output_path`.
-Dependencies whose `output_path` already exists will be skipped (except for cases where files are extracted from an archive using `unpack: True`).

 ## Git type

 Git types can fetch external dependencies available via HTTP/HTTPS or SSH URLs.
 This is useful for fetching repositories or their sub-directories, as well as accessing them in specific commits and branches (refs).

 **Note**: git types require git binary on your system.

 ### Usage